-What is a Second Home?
-Second Home Mortgage Requirements
+What is Considered a Second Home?

-- Considered a vacation home
+- Property is considered a vacation home

 - Typically, the property must be located at least 50 miles from your primary residence

-- Use the property for your pleasure
+- You must use the property for your pleasure

-What is an Investment Property?
+What’s an Investment Property?